saulabs/reportable/README.md

     config.gem 'reportable', :lib => 'saulabs/reportable'

-and generate the migration that creates Reportable's cache table:
+and generate the migration that create reportable's cache table:

-    ./script/generate reportable_migration create_reportable_cache
+    ./script/generate reportable_migration

-Run the generated migration as the last step:
+If you want to use reportable's JavaScript graph output format, you also have to generate the JavaScript files:

-    rake db:migrate
+    ./script/generate reportable_assets

 ### Rails 3.0